Industrial And Logistics

 Owners usually get the best value from distribution center construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Throughput Planning And Shell Definition is treated as a decision gate, not a box-checking exercise.
+Georgetown Distribution Throughput Planning, Shell Definition, And Utility Capacity Confirmation is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Site, Slab, And Dock-package Release Coordination is treated as a decision gate, not a box-checking exercise.
+Site, Slab, And Dock-package Release Coordination With TxDOT Access And City Of Georgetown Permit is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Distribution-center Shell And Yard Execution is treated as a decision gate, not a box-checking exercise.
+Distribution Shell, Yard, And Support-space Execution With Active Field Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Startup, Equipment, And Turnover Progression is treated as a decision gate, not a box-checking exercise.
+Georgetown Dock Startup, Racking-vendor Support, And Operational Turnover is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.